 We must embrace our environment and notice the beauty staring us right in the face.

-If we continue on our path of endless chores, to-do’s, meetings, next destination, etc., we will be prisoners of the very condition that causes us to act like the only thing that matters to us on this Earth is ourselves and our agendas.
+If we continue on our path of endless chores, to-dos, meetings, next destinations, etc., we will be prisoners of the very condition that makes us act as if the only thing that matters to us on this Earth is ourselves and our agendas.

 We can wake up to reality by being more present in ourselves.